Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ***

 **ReMoods is relying on the "Rich Markdown" plugin to style the text because Joplin didn't provide enough CSS classes to specify those elements.
-So, it might cause some styles missing from ReMoods while you didn't install this plugin, or you didn't enable the settings:**
+So, it would cause some styles to be missing from ReMoods while you didn't install this plugin, or you didn't enable the settings:**

 1. Open Joplin
 2. Go to `tools` > `Options` > `Plugins`